Aleš Lamr: Paintings, drawings and prints

-Aleš Lamr is one of the few essential colourists on the Czech art scene and his paintings are unmistakable in their style.
-He is characterized by flat drawings and marks abstracted from reality, filled with contrasting colours that look like a playful mosaic.
+Aleš Lamr was one of the few essential colourists on the Czech art scene and his paintings are unmistakable in their style.
+They are characterized by flat drawings and marks abstracted from reality, filled with contrasting colours that look like a playful mosaic.
 Lamr's drawings are integrally composed in both surface and detail and often contain urgent messages, interpreted in a surprising artistic cipher.

-In his youth, he was influenced by the environment of the family's ceramics workshop but also by the colourful exotic butterflies in the collection of his grandfather, who made a trip to South America in the 1930s.
+In his youth, he was influenced by the environment of the family's ceramics workshop but also by the colourful exotic butterflies in the collection of his grandfather, who had made a trip to South America in the 1930s.
 While studying at high school, he visited exhibitions of Bohumil Kubišta (1960) and, influenced by his paintings, created the expressive Self-Portrait (1964).
 His early paintings, which the artist described as "Indian Baroque", are characterized by totemic shapes, personifying the mysterious myths of ancient exotic civilizations.
-The magical ornamental fantasy of Lamr's paintings springs from somewhere in the darkness of human cultural history, and the painter co-creates it with his imagination, as if it were not only an artistic but also a spiritual drug.
-These ornamental symbols from 1966-1967, which are often composed symmetrically to a central axis, have the character of hallucinatory revelations.
+The magical ornamental fantasy of Lamr's paintings springs from somewhere in the darkness of human cultural history, and the painter co-created it with his imagination, as if it were not only an artistic but also a spiritual drug.
+These ornamental symbols from 1966 to 1967, which are often composed symmetrically to a central axis, have the character of hallucinatory revelations.
 The paintings are darkly transparent and mostly monochromatic blue, and are strikingly at odds with Lamr's other work, but the prosaic reason was the lack of funds, which then sufficed for only one painter's paint.